Manama – The pearl city of the Middle East

 Opened in 1988, the Bahrain National Museum is one of the oldest museums in the country.
 The two buildings that make up the National Museum contain a variety of historical artifacts from the region.
 The museum showcases around 5,000 years of Bahrain’s history.
 Car lovers must see the 1932 Buick donated by Isa bin Salman Al Khalifa.
 The gorgeous, fully restored car was a gift from the United States government.

-The Manama Souk is a great place to soak up local Bahraini culture and to buy some great souvenirs.
-The souk is a traditional Arabic marketplace with small lanes and stalls filled with locally produced items and foodstuff.
-It is easy to get lost in the Manama Souk amongst all its twists and turns.
-The souk also has plenty of great dining options and juice bars.
+The Manama Souq is a great place to soak up local Bahraini culture and to buy some great souvenirs.
+The souq is a traditional Arabic marketplace with small lanes and stalls filled with locally produced items and foodstuff.
+It also has plenty of great dining options and juice bars.
+It is easy to get lost in all its twists and turns.

 Driving Experiences at Bahrain International Circuit